getodk/docs/odkx-src/tables-managing.rst

 Configuring an App at Startup
 -----------------------------------

 If you are installing Tables on a new device and don’t have a server set up from which to pull the data (see the :ref:`section about syncing <tables-using-syncing>`, you can alternatively configure Tables to import data at startup.
-This is useful during forms development, as you can push the form definitions, HTML, and JavaScript for your application data down to the phone from your computer and launch ODK Tables, and it will load data from CSV files into your data tables.
+This is useful during forms development, as you can push the form definitions, HTML, and JavaScript for your application data down to the phone from your computer and launch ODK-X Tables, and it will load data from CSV files into your data tables.

 The configuration file must be titled :file:`tables.init` and placed in the :file:`/sdcard/odk/tables/config/assets` directory.
 Below is the complete contents of the :file:`tables.init` file distributed with the sample application: